top of page

 The goals I have for my physical health have shifted over time, especially the past 10 years.
 Nowadays, I make choices that help me feel energized - rather than trying to look good.
 The choice has led to tradeoffs in certain areas, but by focusing on the things that give me energy, it creates a positive “domino effect” with the other aspects of my physical health - even without focusing on them directly.

 Sleep is already covered in my definition of physical health.
-But making time for “rest” days is also incredibly important for physical fitness.
+But making time for “rest” days between intense workouts is also incredibly important.
 Nina describes that when she was younger, her goal was “to be broken by the end of the day.”
-These days, she also prioritizes recovery.
-It’s a more sustainable approach, and you can actually level up your game even more if you’re not pushing yourself to your limit every day.
+These days, she prioritizes recovery.
+It’s a more sustainable approach, and you can actually level up your game even more if you’re not pushing yourself to your limit every single day.

 👉 Some final thoughts